Parents, family members, teachers and members of the community can often play an important role in supporting people with a disability.

 The relationships you have with your family, friends and other people who support you are important and can sometimes be tricky to navigate.

-Open and honest communication between you and anyone who is providing informal supports creates a trusting relationship where you get the help you need but your wishes are respected.
+Open and honest communication between you and anyone who is providing informal supports creates a trusting relationship where you get the help you need and your wishes are respected.

 Where family members are providing intensive and regular supports, it’s essential to include this discussion in your NDIS Plan meetings so respite for both of you can be built into your NDIS Plan.